dfelinto/blender-manual/manual/modeling/geometry_nodes/point/distribute_points_on_faces.rst

 That includes vertex weights and UV maps.
 Additionally, the node has *Normal* and *Rotation* outputs.

-The node also generates a stable ID, stored in the builtin *id* attribute, used as a stable identifier for each point.
+The node also generates a stable ID, stored in the built-in ``id`` attribute, used as a stable identifier for each point.
 When the mesh is deformed or the density changes the values will be consistent for each remaining point.
 This attribute is used in the :doc:`Random Value </modeling/geometry_nodes/utilities/random_value>` and :doc:`Instance on Points </modeling/geometry_nodes/instances/instance_on_points>` nodes.

 Inputs